-Pottery Barn Kids offers a variety of cute reusable lunch bags and boxes decorated with everything from dinosaurs to Disney princesses as well as plainer designs.
+Pottery Barn Kids offers a variety of cute reusable lunch bags and boxes decorated with everything from dinosaurs to Disney princesses, as well those with more plain designs.
 You can get the bags personalized or monogrammed, too.

-Adults who don’t want Belle or a brontosaurus on their lunch should look into the Japanese tradition of bento boxes, an often reusable lunch box that comes with removable sections.
+Adults who don’t want Belle or a brontosaurus on their lunch bag should look into the Japanese tradition of bento boxes, which are often reusable lunch boxes that come with removable sections.
 The BentoHeaven brand makes elegant traditionally styled boxes, but Bentgo stackable boxes are a neat modern option.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.